deckhouse/virtualization/docs/ADMIN_GUIDE.md

 The `.spec.settings.ingressClass` parameter defines the Ingress controller class that will be used to upload virtual machine images via the web interface or CLI.

-- If the parameter is not specified, the global `modules.ingressClass` value from the Deckhouse configuration is used.
+- If the parameter is not specified, the global value from the Deckhouse configuration is used.
 - The parameter is optional and should only be specified when you need to use an Ingress controller different from the global one.

 Example: